KamilMakiela/Python-SFA/README.md

 from sfa import sf_model, inefficiency
 ```

-The estimation and efficiency calculations are kept separate.
-This allows users to estimate and compare alternative model specifications before computing efficiency scores for the preferred model.
+Model and efficiency estimation is kept separate.
+This allows users to estimate and compare alternative SF specifications before computing efficiency scores for the preferred model, which may be quite demanding.

 ## Available Models